 What's the Best Version Control For Designers?

 In this blog, we break down why version control is so important for designers.
-And we answer — what's the best version control for designers?
+And we answer the question: What's the best version control for designers and artists?

 Why Designers Need Version Control